 If you’ve been living under a rock for the last two years (I’m jealous!
 Why didn’t you invite me?) and don’t know what VAERS is, let me enlighten you.
 VAERS is an acronym for the Vaccine Adverse Event Reporting System, a voluntary database maintained by the CDC that allows healthcare providers, vaccine manufacturers (HAHAHAHA AS IF), and the public to submit reports when any type of reaction—from soreness at the injection site or a mild rash to paralysis or death—occurs after vaccination.

 Although most of us had probably never heard of it before the current pandemic, VAERS was created in 1990 by the CDC and FDA jointly to serve as a national early warning system to highlight possible safety concerns in all vaccines.
 It’s a solid, not-at-all-controversial idea, right?
-To collect adverse reaction reports in one handy place, so that anyone with one eye and half a brain can easily see a dangerous pattern if one happens to emerge?
+To collect adverse reaction reports in one handy place, so that even a dimwit can easily see a dangerous pattern if one happens to emerge?
 Seems pretty brilliant—and also rather basic—to me.

 As of today, the VAERS database has racked up nearly a million reports of adverse events and 20,244 deaths associated with the COVID vaccines alone.
 (This is more than twice the number of adverse reactions recorded for ALL OTHER VACCINES IN EXISTENCE over thirty-one years of tracking.)
 While a definitive cause-effect relationship cannot be established, as an “early warning system,” alarm bells aren’t ringing; they are BLARING.